๐Ÿ’ฐInteractive Checklist

 5.1

-Savings from optimisation are partially reinvested in strategic growth areas (AI, digital, security).
+Savings from optimization are partially reinvested in strategic growth areas (AI, digital, security).

 5.2

-Technical debt reduction is funded as part of the optimisation plan, not deferred indefinitely.
+Technical debt reduction is funded as part of the optimization plan, not deferred indefinitely.

 5.3

-Workforce impact of optimisation decisions (reskilling, redeployment, reduction) is planned with HR.
+Workforce impact of optimization decisions (reskilling, redeployment, reduction) is planned with HR.

 5.4